Why You Need a Homeschool Binder (And How to Set One Up in 5 Easy Steps) by PlanIt Homeschool

 For example, if you do your lesson plans on Sunday evenings, you could make it a habit to file completed plans into your binder that night.

-By doing so, you’ll make sure things don’t get out of hand before doing a clean-up session.
+By doing so, you’ll make sure things don’t get out of hand and the binder keeps doing its job.

 Have a plan for what you’d like to do with materials that you need to keep, but that you don’t need in your binder right now.